Home » Wilkins Wellness Center » Contact Us

 laskew@su.edu

-Lyndi joins us with 25+ years of nursing experience.
+Lyndi has 25+ years of nursing experience.
 Her background includes: public health, school nursing, employee health, and cardiac medical/surgical nursing.
 Lyndi’s passion is to provide the best care possible to the students and staff of SU.
 She sees all the students for any medical needs or health concerns.
-Lyndi is also an alumni of Shenandoah University.
+Lyndi is also an alumnus of Shenandoah University.

 Cheryl Doyle, Office Administrative Assistant & Work Study Supervisor